ReclaimTheWild/en/feats_spells_techniques/techniques.md

 ### Two against One
 6 Tokens
 **Cost**: 6 Stamina
-**Use Requirement**: Wielding two nonDefensive Weapons (one in each hand); struck by an attack you could Parry (typically Line, Melee, or Sweep attacks)
+**Use Requirement**: Wielding two non-Defensive Weapons (one in each hand); struck by an attack you could Parry (typically Line, Melee, or Sweep attacks)
 **Range**: Weapon
 *Reaction*
 **Effect**: Reduce the damage received by 50%, after applying Defense.
 Using your other weapon, make a Basic Attack against the foe that triggered this Technique.